Master of Arts in Pastoral Studies

 - Official transcripts from all post-secondary schools attended by the applicant.
 Transcripts are to be sent by the Registrars of these schools directly to the Admissions Office.

 - Undergraduate background in theology and/or philosophy is recommended, but not required.
+Students without an undergraduate degree must take the 14310 MAPS Colloquium course to receive extra attention and skills development as they begin their study.

 For more information contact: